awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fis-experimenttemplate-experimenttemplateaction.md

 # AWS::FIS::ExperimentTemplate ExperimentTemplateAction<a name="aws-properties-fis-experimenttemplate-experimenttemplateaction"></a>

-Describes an action for an experiment template\.
+Specifies an action for an experiment template\.

+For more information, see [Actions](https://docs.aws.amazon.com/fis/latest/userguide/actions.html) in the *AWS Fault Injection Simulator User Guide*\.

 ## Syntax<a name="aws-properties-fis-experimenttemplate-experimenttemplateaction-syntax"></a>